How to Perfect the Lead Follow-Up

 As with the previous section, this is a bit of a case-by-case situation.
 The general rule of thumb is between three to six emails as a sweet spot.
 I have personally had very good luck with four, especially when that fourth email is just the littlest bit wacky and fun.

 You want to be consistent with your messaging constantly.
-If you use specific wording related to, for example, DEI efforts, you want to make sure you are using that wording consistently in all your follow-ups.
-It helps your prospect remember what you are reaching out to them about, as repetition does wonders to cement information in our brains.
+If you use specific wording related to, for example, DEI efforts, you want to ensure you consistently use that wording in all your follow-ups.
+It helps your prospect remember what you are contacting them about, as repetition does wonders to cement the information in our brains.

 Your studying tactics in high school can now be used to get customers!

-Tied to the repetition of specific wording, you always want to make sure the messaging you are using is relevant to the prospects you are reaching out to.
+Tied to the repetition of specific wording, you always want to ensure the messaging you use is relevant to the prospects you are reaching out to.
 For instance, your product or service may be useful for those in the Operations and Supply Chain divisions at companies.

-Use specific wording that appeals to each audience, and segment your messaging and outreach, including your follow-ups, accordingly.
-Make sure your message is clear and consistent throughout the entire campaign you have set up with your sales tool.
+Use specific wording that appeals to each audience, and accordingly segment your messaging and outreach, including your follow-ups.
+Ensure your message is clear and consistent throughout the campaign you have set up with your sales tool.

 That first email may attract attention, but consistent similar messaging will work wonders for helping the prospect associate you with a solution to their problem.

 The great thing about outreach in the digital age is that you have so many avenues to use.
-Phone calls, emails or direct messages, and more are all available to SDRs and BDRs.
+Phone calls, emails, direct messages, and more are available to SDRs and BDRs.
 And it helps break your follow-ups more and not seem like a pushy salesperson.

-If you combine the first email with a LinkedIn profile visit, that profile visit touch is not intrusive and you have made contact twice.
-Additionally, because social media moves faster, your outreach via LinkedIn will also receive a speedier response than through email.
-And LinkedIn lets you be creative by using GIFs, which are a great way to stand out during your follow-up outreach once you've established yourself and your product.
+If you combine the first email with a LinkedIn profile visit, that profile visit touch is not intrusive, and you have made contact twice.
+Additionally, because social media moves faster, your LinkedIn outreach will receive a faster response than an email.
+And LinkedIn lets you be creative by using sales GIFs, which are a great way to stand out during your follow-up outreach once you've established yourself and your product.

-By mixing different types of outreach, you mix the possibilities for your follow-up and can move beyond the restrictive six-email limit guideline.
+Mixing different types of outreach allows you to mix the possibilities for your follow-up and move beyond the restrictive six-email limit guideline.

-Follow-ups work great immediately after that first contact because it immediately reminds your prospect about who you are and what you can do for them.
-For a variety of reasons, however, sometimes your prospect, despite being everything you are aiming for, may not reply.
+Follow-ups work great immediately after that first contact because they remind your prospect about who you are and what you can do for them.
+For various reasons, however, sometimes your prospect, despite being everything you are aiming for, may not reply.

 best follow up system infographic